Our international network, universal banking model and capital strength deliver long-term value for customers and shareholders.

-Our operating model consists of four global businesses, a Corporate Centre and five geographical regions, supported by 11 global functions.
+Our operating model consists of four global businesses and a Corporate Centre, supported by HSBC Operations, Services and Technology and 11 global functions.

 Return on equity

-In the first quarter of 2017, the return on average ordinary shareholders’ equity was 8.0%.
-Return on average tangible equity was 9.1%.
+In the first quarter of 2018, the return on average ordinary shareholders’ equity was 7.5% on an annualised basis.
+Return on average tangible equity was 8.4%.

 Return on average ordinary shareholders’ equity